Enhanced design consistency & navigation for Royal Mail’s digital experience.

 User journeys

-Before commencing the design phase, I proposed four user journeys to the client.
+Before commencing the design phase, I proposed four key user journeys to ensure a task-focused structure:

 Design solution

-The solution needed to be intuitive and in-line with the users’ main reasons for visiting the site.
-I developed four distinctive principles behind the new navigational approach.
+The solution needed to be intuitive and directly aligned with users’ core tasks.
+I established four guiding principles for the new navigational structure:

 Navigational approach